 The ISKCON an international society having 350 temples dedicated to Lord Krishna across the world.
 Among these, the temple in Bangaluru is the largest.
 It was inaugurated in 1977 by the President of India.
 Built atop a hillock, the temple offers the visitor an ethnic view of the surrounding.
 The architecture is a mix of neo-classical and Dravidian style, with four tall towers called gopurams.
 Its large prayer hall can accommodate 2,000 devotees.
 Roof paintings depicting the life of Krishna are unique and informative.
 The temple houses five incarnations of God Vishnu.
 Daily puja starts with mangala aarti at 4:15 a.m., followed by various other pujas and kirtans, ending with Shayana Utsava at night.
 The complex also houses ISKCON museum, Bhaktivedanta Book Trust, and the Dakshinakriti shop for handicrafts.

-Nandi Hills, also called Nandydroog, are situated near the Bangalore International Airport at a height of 4,851 ft.
+Nandi Hills, also called Nandydroog, are situated near the Bangalore International Airport (Kempegowda International Airport) at a height of 4,851 ft.
 The River Arkavathi originates from the hills.
 The Summer Palace and the Fort of Tipu Sultan are among the notable places.
 This was where the British army first attacked Tipu Sultan.
 The climatic conditions of this place has supported rare species of plants.
 Nandi Hills is of interest to bird-watchers as well.
 Sites of historical interest are Tipu's Drop, Horse Way, and Secret Escape Route.
 Temples of Sri Ugra Narasimha, Sri Bhoga Narasimha, Sri Yoga Narasimha, Gavi Veerbhadra Swamy; Brahmashram cave; and Amruth Sarovar Lake are places of tourist interest.
 One can go for paragliding, trekking or cycling here.

 Jawaharlal Nehru Planetarium